Post-Newtonian Theory for Gravitational Waves: Post-Newtonian isolated sources

-Some parts of these potentials are directly generated by compact-support matter terms, while other parts are made of non-compact-support products of $V$-type potentials.
+As we see, some parts of these potentials are directly generated by compact-support matter terms, while other parts are made of non-compact-support products of $V$-type potentials.
 There exists also an important cubically non-linear term generated by the coupling between $\hat{W}_{ij}$ and $V$, see the second term in the $\hat{X}$-potential.
-Note the important point that here and below the retarded integral operator $\Box^{-1}_\mathrm{ret}$ is really meant to be the one given by Eq.~\eqref{BoxRreg}; thus it involves in principle the finite part regularization $\mathcal{FP}$ to deal with (IR-type) divergences occuring at high post-Newtonian orders for non-compact-support integrals.
-For instance, such finite part regularization is important to take into account in the computation of the near zone metric at the 3PN order~\cite{BDLW10a}.
+Note the important point that here and below the retarded integral operator $\Box^{-1}_{\mathrm{ret}}$ is really meant to be the one given by Eq.~\eqref{BoxRreg}; thus it involves in principle the finite part regularization FP to deal with (IR-type) divergences occurring at high PN orders for non-compact-support integrals.
+For instance, such finite part regularization is important to take into account in the computation of the near zone metric at the 3PN order and for the radiation field at the 4PN order \citep{BDLW10a, BFHLT23b}.